pdestrais/MyCellar-Ionic-NodeJS-Angular/readme.md

 This application can be run either on a mobile (using PWA), in a browser or as a desktop application (using electron).

 ## installation
-As always, type  `npm install`
+As always, type  `npm install` from the 'server' and 'client' directories.

 ## usage

 ### in development
+Start first the nodeJS server (from the PROJECT_ROOT)

+     yarn run startdev

-the following command is used to start the dev server (from the project root/client)
+the following command is used to start the client server in development mode (from the project root/client)

-      npm start
+      yarn start

 To test the application under electron, build the code using

-     npm run buildElectron
+     yarn buildElectron

 A 'www' directory will be created.
 This directory will be used for NodeJS as well as for electron.